Colimits and cocompletions in internal higher category theory: Introduction

 First, our results are a priori more general as they are valid internal to any $\infty$-topos $\BB$ and not only to presheaf $\infty$-topoi.
 In some of the applications we have in mind, this added level of generality will be crucial.
-For example, an arbitrary $\infty$-topos $\BB$ need not be compactly generated and the final object $1\in\BB$ need not be compact.
-Working internal to $\BB$ offers a way to fix this behaviour: the internal mapping $\BB$-groupoid functor $\map {\Univ[\BB]}(1,-) \colon \Omega_{\BB} \rightarrow \Omega_{\BB}$ is equivalent to the identity and therefore commutes with any kind of colimit.
-By building on this, one can for example show that for a ring $R$, every dualisable object in the $\BB$-category $\mathbf{D}(\BB,R) = \BB \otimes \mathbf{D}(R)$ is \emph{internally} compact.
-It would not be possible to make sense of these statements by working internal to presheaf $\infty$-topoi, since there need not exist a presentation $L\colon\PSh(\mathcal{C}) \rightarrow \BB$ such that the inclusion $\BB \rightarrow \PSh(\mathcal{C})$ preserves filtered colimits.
-In future work we intend to classify dualisable objects in $\mathbf{D}(\BB,R)$ using the above observations and are therfore forced to work internal to $\BB$ itself.
+As a concrete example, an arbitrary $\infty$-topos $\BB$ need not be compactly generated and the final object $1\in\BB$ need not be compact.
+Working internal to $\BB$ offers a way to fix this behaviour: the internal mapping $\BB$-groupoid functor $\map {\Univ[\BB]}(1_{\Univ},-) \colon \Univ_{\BB} \rightarrow \Univ_{\BB}$ is equivalent to the identity and therefore commutes with any kind of colimit.
+By building on this, one can for example show that for a ring $R$, every dualisable object in the $\infty$-category $\bb{D}(\BB,R) = \BB \otimes \bb{D}(R)$ is \emph{internally} compact (when viewing $\bb{D}(\BB,R)$ as a $\BB$-category in a suitable way).
+It would not be possible to make sense of these statements by working internal to presheaf $\infty$-topoi, since there need not exist a presentation $L\colon\PSh(\mathcal{C}) \rightarrow \BB$ such that the inclusion $\BB \into \PSh(\mathcal{C})$ preserves filtered colimits.
+In future work we intend to classify dualisable objects in $\bb{D}(\BB,R)$ using the above observations and are therfore forced to work internal to $\BB$ itself.

 Second, our framework is inherently functorial in the base $\infty$-topos, which would be difficult to realise with the parametrised approach as the choice of a presentation for an $\infty$-topos is not functorial.
-With regard to future applications in relative higher topos theory, such functoriality is however indispensible for us.
+With regard to future applications of our framework to relative higher topos theory, such functoriality is however indispensible for us.